 #10 Taste a drink created in San Francisco — the Mai Tai.

 Mai Tais might be synonymous with tiki bars and coconuts.
 Despite that, Mai Tais are a distinctly San Francisco creation.
 Well, an Oakland creation to be exact.
 Trader Vic’s, just across the Bay Bridge in the East Bay, created the infamous tiki drink back in the early 50s.

 Nearly 70s years later tiki culture is still thriving in San Francisco.
 For example, the Tonga Room in the luxurious Fairmont Hotel is the kitchiest tiki bar in San Francisco.

 The Tonga Room is dominated by a junior Olympic sized swimming pool that has been converted into a lagoon.
 Consequently, the band actually plays from a boat floating in the lagoon!
 “Thunderstorms” also take place within the bar and all drinks are served in novelty coconut shells.

 One of the oldest dive bars in Chinatown is Li Po Cocktail Lounge, claims to have created the Chinese Mai Tai.
 To clarify, Li Po isn’t really a tiki bar.
 Nevertheless, their Chinese Mai Tais makes for a really fun addition to any DIY Chinatown tour!

 Alternatively, you’ll find a lot of locals at Smuggler’s Cove arguably one of the coolest tiki bars in the city.
 Here, you’ll find impressive rum selection with an incredible authentic tiki and nautical interior.
-Rum lovers *must* include Smuggler’s Cove on their list of things to do alone in San Francisco because this is the premiere destination for rum and rum based cocktails.
+Rum lovers *must* include Smuggler’s Cove on their list of things to do alone in San Francisco because this is the premier destination for rum and rum-based cocktails.